ahmad-666/react-vite-chrome-extension-boilderplate/README.md

 # React Chrome Extension Template

+#### We write chrome extension like any other react project

+    *just use it on smaller window to make sure its responsive *after we finish it we build it and pass build version to 'load unpacked' of chrome extension to test it.

+#### from chrome-->extension-->check developer options-->load unpacked-->select build folder('dist') that contains manifest.json to see real result

+#### sometimes in chrome extension we need to access special properties,methods from 'chrome' object like chrome.storage,chrome.tabs,chrome.actions, etc

+    *for each of these we need to set proper permission in manifest.json e.g if we are using chrome.tabs then in manifest.json: "permissions":["tabs"]

+#### we can create src/background.ts file to add background code but then we need to statically move src/background.ts to dist/background.js(with help of vite.config) and in manifest.json we need to have: "background": {"service_worker": "background.js"}

 This is a template for creating a Chrome extension using React and [Vite](https://vitejs.dev/) with TypeScript.

 ## Getting Started